falcosecurity/falco/CONTRIBUTING.md

 - Issues triaging: participating in the discussion and adding details to open issues is always a good thing, sometimes issues need to be verified, you could be the one writing a test case to fix a bug!
-- Helping to resolve the issue: You can help in getting it fixed in many ways, more often by opening a pull request.
+- Helping to resolve the issue: you can help in getting it fixed in many ways, more often by opening a pull request.

 ### Triage issues

 We need help in categorizing issues.
-Thus any help is welcomed!
+Thus any help is welcome!

 When you triage an issue, you: